1. Home/

 📊 Service Continuity and Performance Management:

-• Development of cloud-specific SLAs with metrics such as availability, latency, response times, and recovery times.
+• Development of cloud-specific SLAs with metrics such as availability, latency, response times and recovery times.

 🔒 Information Security and Compliance:

-• Integration of specific incident response obligations with clear reporting channels, deadlines, and support obligations.
+• Integration of specific incident response obligations with clear reporting channels, deadlines and support obligations.

-📋 Basic Principles of Effective Service Descriptions:
+📋 Core Principles of Effective Service Descriptions:

 🎯 Development of Relevant and Measurable SLA Metrics: